Perl Elements to Avoid

 "Varvarname" - Using a variable as another variable's name.

 Mark Jason Dominus has written about varvarname - "Why it's stupid to `use a variable as a variable name'", namely if $myvar is 'foobar' they want to operate on the value of $foobar.
 While there are ways to achieve similar things in Perl, the best way is to use hashes (possibly pointing to complex records with more information) and lookup them by the string you want to use.
-Read the link by MJD for more information.
+Read the link by Mark Jason Dominus for more information.

 Use Leading Underscores ('_') for Internal Methods and Functions